Instructions for authors

 The main text of the article, starting from “Abstract” till “References” should be in this file.

-The file must not contain any mention of the authors’ names or initials or the institution at which the study was done or acknowledgments.
-Page headers/running title can include the title but not the authors’ names.
-Manuscripts not in compliance with the Journal’s blinding policy will be returned to the corresponding author.
-Use doc/docx files.
-Do not zip the files.
-Do not incorporate images in the file.
-The pages should be numbered consecutively.
+The main text of the article, spanning from the "Abstract" section to the "References" section, should be included in this file.
+The file must not contain any references to the authors’ names or initials, the institution where the study was conducted, or acknowledgments.
+Page headers/running titles may include the manuscript title but not the authors' names.
+Manuscripts that do not adhere to the journal’s blinding policy will be returned to the corresponding author.
+Files should be submitted in .doc or .docx format, uncompressed, and without embedded images.
+Pages must be numbered consecutively.

 Abstract

-Abstracts should be structured in sections (Background, Aims, Materiel/Subjects and Methods, Results, Conclusion, and Keywords) and should not contain any undefined abbreviations or unspecified references.
+Abstracts should be structured into sections (e.g., Background, Aims, Materials/Subjects and Methods, Results, Conclusion, and Keywords) and should avoid the use of undefined abbreviations or unspecified references.

 Keywords

-Please provide 4 to 6 keywords that can be used for indexing purposes.
+Authors should provide 4 to 6 keywords for indexing purposes.

-The use of Medical Subheading of the NIH: US.
-National Library of Medicine MeSH Browser (2021 MeSH ) is highly recommended and available here:
+The use of Medical Subject Headings (MeSH) from the US National Library of Medicine is highly recommended and can be accessed through the MeSH browser:

 https://meshb.nlm.nih.gov/search